 What I appreciated was that it didn’t break me out as many other moisturizers do, so that alone made me rely on using it for a long time in order to gather my opinions on it.

-Also, I’ve noticed that a little goes a long way with this one, and if I try to apply more than the usual half a pump for the entire face it kinda makes my skin more sticky and greasy than hydrated, which is a little annoying.
+Also, I’ve noticed that a little goes a long way with this one, and if I try to apply more than the usual half a pump for the entire face it kind of makes my skin more sticky and greasy than hydrated, which is a little annoying.

 The only thing I like is that it’s safe for acne-prone skins as it has soothing ingredients that can actually calm inflammation, however, don’t rely on it to heal your acne and always use an exfoliator in your routine if you are dealing with acne.